 Reflective statements on CPD undertaken, its contribution to your professional development, and plans for the next year.

-In return, Chartered Geographer Initial and/or Final Assessors will peer review your CPD record and provide brief constructive feedback.
+In return, your CPD record will be reviewed with constructive feedback provided.
 This will include written confirmation that the record has been reviewed.
 If you have any questions about CPD certification, please contact us.